Highlights

 Building on the existing gender and sport movements across the world, we are dedicated to closing knowledge gaps and enabling actors to overcome global and systemic inequalities and inequities to advance the rights, health and empowerment of girls and women in all their diversity in and through PEPAS.

-Established in July 2021 under UNESCO’s auspices and with the support of the Swiss Confederation, the GO is an initiative originated from UNESCO’s 4th International Conference of Ministers and Senior Officials Responsible for Physical Education and Sport (MINEPS IV) in Athens, Greece, in 2003.
+The GO is an international NGO based in Lausanne, Switzerland.
+Established in July 2021 with the support of UNESCO and the Swiss Confederation, the GO is an initiative originated from UNESCO’s 4th International Conference of Ministers and Senior Officials Responsible for Physical Education and Sport (MINEPS IV) in Athens, Greece, in 2003.
 The commitment to the GO was reinforced by the 2017 Kazan Action Plan (KAP) at MINEPS VI, in Kazan, Russia and further reaffirmed at MINEPS VII in Baku, Azerbaijan, in 2023, with support from over 100 member states.

 We need tangible data that can help with policy making and help the many poeple fighting for gender equality.
 Any change will meet constraints, but you don’t have to give up.
 We should collaborate with stakeholders; help align their interests and ensure that everyone is working towards a common goal.